MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 ## Finishing a snapshot debugging session

-You finish a snapshot debugging session by pressing **Alt+F4** command.
+You finish a snapshot debugging session by pressing **Alt+F4**.
 This brings up all snapshot sessions that have been started.
 Choosing one will close the session debugging on the server and download the snapshot file.

 > [!IMPORTANT]
-> Because the snapshot file can contain customer privacy data, it must be handled according to privacy compliance and should be deleted when it is not needed anymore.
+> The snapshot file can contain customer privacy data and must therefore be handled according to privacy compliance and should be deleted when it is not needed anymore.

 Snapshot debugging sessions that have produced a snapshot file can be debugged.
 The location of a snapshot file is controlled by the `al.snapshotOutputPath` configuration parameter.
-By default it is local to the current workspace and it is called `.snapshots`.
+By default it is local to the current workspace and it is called `./.snapshots`.
+For more information, see [AL Language Extension Configuration](devenv-al-extension-configuration.md).

 ## Debugging a snapshot file